akka/akka/akka-docs/general/supervision.rst

 The precise sequence of events during a restart is the following:

-* suspend the actor
+#. suspend the actor (which means that it will not process normal messages until
+   resumed), and recursively suspend all children
-* call the old instance’s :meth:`supervisionStrategy.handleSupervisorFailing`
+#. call the old instance’s :meth:`preRestart` hook (defaults to sending
-  method (defaults to suspending all children)
-* call the old instance’s :meth:`preRestart` hook (defaults to sending termination requests to all children and calling :meth:`postStop`)
+   termination requests to all children and calling :meth:`postStop`)
-* wait for all children stopped during :meth:`preRestart` to actually terminate
+#. wait for all children which were requested to terminate (using
-* call the old instance’s :meth:`supervisionStrategy.handleSupervisorRestarted`
-  method (defaults to sending restart request to all remaining children)
+   ``context.stop()``) during :meth:`preRestart` to actually terminate
-* create new actor instance by invoking the originally provided factory again
+#. create new actor instance by invoking the originally provided factory again
-* invoke :meth:`postRestart` on the new instance
+#. invoke :meth:`postRestart` on the new instance
+#. send restart request to all children (they will follow the same process
+   recursively, from step 2)
-* resume the actor
+#. resume the actor

 What Lifecycle Monitoring Means
 -------------------------------